jeanregisser/mediaremotetv-protocol/pairing/README.md

 ```

 >> *Decoded TLV*

 ```txt
 6: 0x04 // SEQUENCE_NUM
 ```

 Once pairing is successful, all subsequent messages are encrypted using ChaCha20-Poly1305.

+## Outcome of Pairing

+After pairing has succeeded each side (Apple TV and Remote app) will have the following data:

+* Long-Term-Signing-Key (LTSK) - 32 byte
+* Long-Term-Public-Key (LTPK) - 32 byte
+* Apple TV Identifier - 36 byte
+* iOS Identifier - 36 byte

+The keys (LTSK and LTPK) are generated per-device, meaning they are different on each device.
+LTSK is never publically exchanged.
+These parameters must be persistently stored and are used to derive a "shared secret" (=encryption key) for new sessions without having to pair again.
+If they are lost, the pairing process must be performed again.